 Node Name Description Control Point Use the Control Point node to establish a control point within process flow diagrams.
 A control point simplifies distributing the connections between process flow steps that have multiple interconnected nodes.
 The Control Point node can reduce the number of connections that are made.
 End Groups The End Groups node is used only in conjunction with the Start Groups node.
 The End Groups node acts as a boundary marker that defines the end of group processing operations in a process flow diagram.
 Group processing operations are performed on the portion of the process flow diagram that exists between the Start Groups node and the End Groups node.
-If the group processing function that is specified in the Start Groups node is stratified, bagging, or boosting, the End Groups node functions as a model node and presents the final aggregated model.
-Ext Demo The Ext Demo node illustrates the various controls that can be used in SAS Enterprise Miner extension nodes, which enable users to pass arguments to an underlying SAS program.
+If you specify Stratified , Bagging , or Boosting in the group processing function of the Start Groups node, then the End Groups node functions as a model node and presents the final aggregated model.
+Ext Demo The Ext Demo node illustrates the various controls that can be used in SAS Enterprise Miner extension nodes.
+These controls enable users to pass arguments to an underlying SAS program.
 By choosing an appropriate user interface control, an extension node developer can specify how information about the node's arguments are presented to the user and place restrictions on the values of the arguments.
 The Ext Demo node's results also provide examples of the various types of graphs that can be generated by an extension node using the %EM_REPORT macro.
 Metadata Use the Metadata node to modify the columns metadata information (such as roles, measurement levels, and order) in a process flow diagram.
 Reporter The Reporter node uses SAS Output Delivery System (ODS) capability to create a single PDF or RTF file that contains information about the open process flow diagram.
 The report shows the SAS Enterprise Miner settings, process flow diagram, and detailed information for each node.
 The report also includes results such as variable selection, model diagnostic tables, and plots from the Results browser.
-Score code, log, and output listing are not included in the report; those items are found in the SAS Enterprise Miner package folder.
+The score code, log, and output listing are not included in the report; those items are found in the SAS Enterprise Miner package folder.
 SAS Code Use the SAS Code node to incorporate new or existing SAS code into process flows that you develop using SAS Enterprise Miner.

+Node Name Description Score Code Export The Score Code Export node is an extension for SAS Enterprise Miner that exports files that are necessary for score code deployment.
+Extensions are programmable add-ins for the SAS Enterprise Miner environment.
 Start Groups The Start Groups node is useful when the data can be segmented or grouped, and you want to process the grouped data in different ways.
 The Start Groups node uses BY-group processing as a method to process observations from one or more data sources that are grouped or ordered by values of one or more common variables.